harmony-one/pangaea-community/kenny-gordon/simple site/README.md

 ## About
 Just a very quick and dirty site to view logs and check balances and online status.
-There are a lot improvements could be made, extra features added but this was all I needed to check basic information on my phone.
+There are a lot improvements that could be made, extra features added but this was all I needed to check basic information on my phone.
 Feel free to improve it develop it maybe add a flat database and log information for when shards or json service is offline.

 ## Installation